 We began to pilot the first bioenergy carbon capture and storage (BECCS) project of its kind in Europe in October 2018, which, if successful and scaled up, could make Drax the world’s first carbon negative power station and the hub of the UK’s first zero carbon industrial cluster, helping to decarbonise the North of England.

 Drax Power Station’s carbon capture use and storage (CCUS) incubation area also hosts a feasibility study investigating how carbon dioxide (CO2) emissions could be captured and used to make proteins for sustainable animal feed products.

 Another CCUS project explores the feasibility of using molten carbonate fuel cells as a technology for capturing CO2, while producing power and supplying the greenhouse gas to a neighbouring horticultural site where it will improve crop yields.

 Drax Power Station coal-to-gas replacement

 In 2019 Siemens began a three-year project to upgrade the turbines on biomass units 1, 2 and 3 at Drax Power Station, delivering efficiencies and maintenance savings which will cut the cost of renewable electricity production.

 Rapid-response power plants

 We plan to build and operate four, 299 MW open cycle gas turbine (OCGT) power stations in England and Wales.
-Three of the four projects have planning consent.
+All four projects have planning consent.

 Investment in a new technology platform will provide commercial opportunities, a reduced cost to service and an enhanced customer experience in our retail activities.